 6. Start using the model in the project: Once the 3D model has been perfected with reality capture technology, all that remains is to put it to use for the main purpose of the project.

-In short, reality capture can be a valuable technique for many projects.
-By following all the steps, you can create reality-like 3D models and complete projects more efficiently.
+In short, reality capture is a valuable, cost-effective technique for many projects.
+By following all the steps, including post-processing and refining the data, you can create reality-like 3D models and complete projects more efficiently, reducing errors and saving both time and resources.